kptdev/kpt/docs/README.md

 - Apply cross-cutting changes to Resources
 - Validate Resources

-*`fn` is different from `cfg` in that it executes programs published as docker images, rather than statically compiled into kpt.*
+*`fn` is different from `cfg` in that it executes programs published as images, rather than statically compiled into kpt.*

 ---